 Not that anyone needs a reason to watch Toy Story (it’s one of the best movies ever), but now that Toy Story Land is open at Hollywood Studios- what are you waiting for?
 Go watch it!
 You’ll get to familiarize yourself with Buzz, Woody, Jessie, and all the others before seeing them in the parks, riding the attractions, and getting their autographs!
-Watching all three films will give you the utmost appreciation for all the detail that lies within Toy Story Land, as well as attractions like Toy Story Mania and Slinky Dog Dash.
-The best part is, you’ll be all set for when Toy Story 4 comes out in theaters!
+Watching all four films will give you the utmost appreciation for all the detail that lies within Toy Story Land, as well as attractions like Toy Story Mania and Slinky Dog Dash.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.